MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD13_LAB_MANUAL.md

 >**Note:** You will implement the commented code for the **handleSocketMessage** method in the next step.

-#### Task 3: Display questions received as messages.
+#### Task 3: Display questions received as messages

 1. The **handleSocketMessage** method receives incoming messages from the web socket.
 The message data is stored in the **event** parameter, but it is serialized as a JSON string.
-In this method, add JavaScript code to perform the following tasks:
+In this method, add a JavaScript code to perform the following tasks:
-- After the comment // TODO: Parse the event data into message object, parse the JSON message into a JavaScript object named **message**.
+- After the __// TODO: Parse the event data into message object__ comment, parse the JSON message into a JavaScript object named **message**.
 - Modify the statement that calls the **handlQuestionsMessage()** function and only run this statement if the **message** variable contains a **questions** property.
-2. Review the **displayQuestion** method:
+2. Review the **displayQuestion** method.
     ```javascript
         displayQuestion: function (question) {
             var item = this.createQuestionItem(question);